jojomay24/Twitterwall/README.md

 Twitterwall
 ===========

-A simple Twitterwall solution with smartphone management capabilities
+A simple Twitterwall solution with smartphone management capabilities by jojomay3@gmx.de

 Components:
 -----------